xifex/git-flow-example/README.md

 This is the initial project README by Klymenko
 \n## New Section
-This is new content for the README
+This is updated content for the README
 \n## New Section 2
 Rnadom text here -> abracadabra